 Parental leave is any leave taken by an employee for the birth, adoption or placement of a child.
 Parental leave can be taken as a form of Family Medical Leave, or any other leave provided by the employer.
-Pregnancy, or maternity leave is a form of parental leave taken either for a disability related to pregnancy or childbirth or the time taken after birth to care for a newly born or newly placed child.
+Pregnancy, or maternity leave, is a form of parental leave for pregnancy or childbirth and the time taken after birth to care for a newly born or newly placed child.
 Men can also take parental leave to care for a newly born or newly placed child, this is often referred to as paternity leave.

 There are two types of leave which are often referred to as pregnancy or maternity leave:

 - disability or medical leave, which consists of the time a woman is unable to perform work because of pregnancy, childbirth and their aftermath, and

 - Parental leave, which consists of the time after birth or adoption during which a parent (of either sex) cares for the child.
 When fathers take this leave it is often referred to as paternity leave.

 Different legal standards apply to each kind of leave.

 The federal laws that prohibit pregnancy discrimination and provide for disability and parenting leaves are Title VII of the Civil Rights Act of 1964, which includes the Pregnancy Discrimination Act of 1978, (see § 2000e(k) for the specific language concerning pregnancy) and the Family and Medical Leave Act of 1993.